 This legislative initiative comes at an important moment as the first full-scale carbon capture and storage (CCS) and carbon capture and utilisation (CCU) projects enter operation.
-A robust regulatory framework for the CO2 market and infrastructure can help provide legal certainty, remove existing barriers and ensure a level-playing field for market players.
+A robust regulatory framework for the CO2 market and infrastructure can help provide legal certainty, remove existing barriers, and ensure a level playing field for market players.
 While regulation alone does not guarantee scale-up through investment or public support, it is an important enabler of a competitive European CO2 market by reducing regulatory risk and improving bankability.
 In a nascent market, a more coherent regulatory framework could reduce uncertainty and beget growth.
-Further, it complements other legislative instruments such as the Net-Zero Industry Act (NZIA) and providing policy coherence for accelerated clean technology deployment.2
+Further, it complements other legislative instruments such as the Net-Zero Industry Act (NZIA) and provides policy coherence for accelerated clean technology deployment.1

-However, it is important to note that, by overregulating the CO2 market at such a nascent stage, the potential for investments to be made into projects could be deterred.
-This may severely limit deployment of ICM projects unless a favourable balance is struck between ensuring a level playing field and allowing pioneer projects to be developed.
-Moreover, the CO2 market should not be equated with traditional commodity markets, particularly those in the energy sector, due to the differences in energetic content and the associated demand patterns.
-As this response outlines, while various regulatory approaches can be envisaged, it is essential to recognise the intrinsic role of the EU ETS within the CO2 value chain.
+However, it is important to note that, by overregulating the CO_2 market at such a nascent stage, the potential for investments to be made into projects could be deterred.
+This may severely limit the deployment of ICM projects unless a favourable balance is struck between ensuring a level playing field and allowing pioneer projects to be developed.
+Moreover, the CO_2 market should not be equated with traditional commodity markets, particularly those in the energy sector.
+This is because CO_2 is not traded because of its energy value, but rather to provide CCS and CCU as a service.
+As this report, while various regulatory approaches can be envisaged, it is essential to recognise the intrinsic role of the EU ETS within the CO_2 value chain.

-This response is structured as follows.
+This report is structured as follows.
 It first defines the CO2 market and the value of CO2 in an accurate manner, before setting out core objectives to be pursued through the legislative proposal in alignment with the appropriate legal basis.
-It then provides an overview of CO2 market, identifying the main actors and potential risks to achieving the objectives.
+It then provides an overview of the CO2 market, identifying the main actors and potential risks to achieving the objectives.
 The current legal framework and existing barriers are also assessed, alongside possible options for governance, ownership, and access to infrastructure.
-Finally, the response discusses approaches to network planning, cross-border integration, and risk allocation mechanisms.
+Finally, the report discusses approaches to network planning, cross-border integration, and risk allocation mechanisms.